LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Introduction

 This paper is structured as follows.
-In section \ref{sec:relatedwork}, we explore existing pruning approaches.
-In section \ref{sec:preliminaries}, we outline the preliminaries on CNNs, pruning filters, and the operator norm.
-Next, in section \ref{sec:method}, we introduce LEAN pruning.
-We outline the various mathematical steps to compute the operator norm in section \ref{sec:calculatenorm}.
-We discuss the setup of our experiments in section \ref{sec:experiments}.
-In section \ref{sec:experimentalresults}, we obtain experimental results for several datasets: (i) the CamVid dataset \cite{BrostowSFC:ECCV08,Brostow2009}; (ii) a real-world dynamic CT dataset \cite{zenodo_tabletdata2, tabletfluid2}; and (iii) a simulated high-noise segmentation dataset \cite{msd}.
-For the CT experiment, we report practically realized wall time speedup.
-Also, we discuss the various pruned substructures that arise from the pruning methods.
-Finally, we present our conclusions in section \ref{sec:conclusion}.
+In Section \ref{sec:relatedwork}, we explore existing pruning approaches.
+In Section \ref{sec:preliminaries}, we outline the preliminaries on CNNs, pruning filters, and the operator norm.
+Next, in Section \ref{sec:method}, we introduce LEAN pruning and describe how to calculate the operator norm of various convolutional operators.
+We discuss the setup of our experiments in Section \ref{sec:experiments}.
+In Section \ref{sec:experimentalresults}, we demonstrate the results of the proposed pruning approach on a series of image segmentation problems and report practically realized wall time speedup.
+Our final conclusions are presented in Section \ref{sec:conclusion}.